MichalKacprzak99/jarvis/README.md

     $ sudo pip3 install -r requirements.txt

 ## How to use it?
 If you've cloned the repository, just run main.py from the src folder.
-## Create own personal assistant
+## Basic Personal Assistant
-Main class in this project is PersonalAssistant.
-This class provides basic features as
+Main class in this project is PersonalAssistant([here](src/personal_assistant.py)).
+This class represent voice personal assistant with basic features.
+The basic implemented features are:
 * introduce yourself
 * convert text to speech
 * handle microphone input